3.3. Creating the Plan Tree of a Single-Table Query

 3.3.3.
 Creating a Plan Tree

-At the last stage, the planner generates a plan tree from the cheapest path.
+In the final stage, the planner creates a plan tree based on the identified cheapest path.

-The root of the plan tree is a PlannedStmt structure defined in plannodes.h.
-It contains nineteen fields, but here are four representative fields:
+The root of the plan tree is a PlannedStmt structure, defined in plannodes.h.

-• commandType stores a type of operation, such as SELECT, UPDATE or INSERT.
+commandType stores the type of operation, such as SELECT, UPDATE, or INSERT.

-• relationOids stores oids of the related tables for this query.
+relationOids stores the OIDs of the tables related to the query.

 {